Stewart-Okwaro/docPatAppointment-system/README.md

 # UNEP Information Technology Section Assessment using laravel.
 ## Note: Make sure you have git and laravel installed locally on your computer first.
-open a folder in an IDE of your choice and run the following:
+open a folder with an IDE of your choice and run the following:

 ## 1. Clone GitHub repo for this project locally
 ```